amantinband/clean-architecture/README.md

 Subcutaneous tests are tests that operate right under the presentation layer.
 These tests are responsible for testing the core logic of our application, which is the application layer and the domain layer.

-The reason there are so many of these tests, is because each one of the application layer use cases has its corresponding subcutaneous test.
+The reason there are so many of these tests, is because each one of the application layer use cases has its corresponding subcutaneous tests.

 This allows us to test the application layer and the domain layer based on the actual expected usage, giving us the confidence that our application works as expected and that the system cannot be manipulated in a way we don't allow.